 Populations of many species of grass tree have been devastated by Phytophthora cinnomonia, or Cinnamon Fungus.
 This fungus rots the roots of grass trees and causes dieback.
-The disease caused by this introduced plant root pathogen is often difficult to detect, and, more worryingly, its impact may be considerable before detected.
-In Australia Cinnamon Fungus infection threatens several plants with extinction.5
+The disease caused by this introduced plant root pathogen is often difficult to detect and, more worryingly, its impact may be considerable before detected.
+In Australia Cinnamon Fungus infection threatens several plants with extinction.

 What's Bush Heritage doing?

-We have grass trees on Chingarrup, Kojonup, Monjebup/Monjebup North and Yarabee (WA); Carnarvon, Reedy Creek and Yourka (Qld); Burrin Burrin and Tarcutta (NSW); JC Griffin Reserve in Victoria; and, in Tasmania, on South Esk and Friendly Beaches, where the vulnerable Sand Grass Tree is found.
+We have grass trees on Chingarrup, Kojonup and Monjebup/Monjebup North (WA); Carnarvon, Reedy Creek and Yourka (Qld); Burrin Burrin and Tarcutta (NSW); JC Griffin Reserve in Victoria; and in Tasmania on South Esk and Friendly Beaches where the vulnerable Sand Grass Tree is found.

 We’re protecting grass trees by halting land clearing, managing fire regimes, and managing total grazing pressure (some species are limited by over-grazing of seedlings).